tdmms/tdmms/README.md

 *Note that this webpage is currently under development.*

 ### About 2DMMS
-Open-source platform for aunotnomous robotic searching and assembl of van der Waals heterostructures.
-The following functionalities are supported:
+Open-source platform for aunotnomous robotic searching and assembly of van der Waals heterostructures.
+The softwre is dedicated to minimize the human intervention involved in fabrication of van der Waals heterostructures.
+Using the software in combination with the hardware provides the following functionalities:

 * Automated searching for atomically thin exfoliated 2D crystals on SiO2/Si substrate
 * Building the database of opitcal microscope images of detected 2D crystals